Quick Facts: Earning an Ed.D. in Kentucky

 Instructional Leadership – School Principal Certificate

-- Hold a master’s degree
+- Hold a master’s degree from an accredited institution

-- Complete a State-Approved Educator Preparation Program
+- Complete an EPSB-Approved Educator Preparation Program for Instructional Leadership – School Principal

-Note: University preparation programs for the School Principal Certificate are often in the form of a master’s degree, certification program, graduate certificate, or Ed.S.
+Note: University preparation programs for the School Principal Certificate are often in the form of a master’s degree, certification program, graduate certificate, or Ed.S. program.

 Superintendent Certificate

-- Hold a master’s degree
+- Hold a master’s degree from an accredited institution

-- Complete a State-Approved Educator Preparation Program
+- Complete an EPSB-Approved Superintendent Preparation Program

 Educational Leadership Jobs in Kentucky